UPPMAX/HPC-python/docs/day2/intro.rst

 .. admonition:: **For teachers: Learning outcomes for this day**
     :class: dropdown

-    - You can find and load a Python package module
+    - You can find and load a Python package modules
     - You can determine if a Python package is installed
-    - You can use an isolated environment
     - You can install Python packages
-    - You can write and submit batch job scripts
+    - You can work with isolated environments like conda or venv
     - You can use the compute nodes interactively
+    - you can check that you are in an interactive session
     - You can use a Python IDE
-    - You can create plots in ``matplotlib``

 .. admonition:: **Learning outcomes of this session**